--- Bodies of Evidence --
+The Woman Behind Bodies of Evidence -- Fitness Over 40

 My physical condition is evidence that I've done, and am doing, something right.
 Increasingly so, there are many others like myself.

-For decades doctors have inevitably inquired about my state of health.
+For decades doctors inevitably inquired about my state of health.
 Because of the degree of interest, I considered writing a book on the subject, but decided to develop this website instead.
 It's much easier to update a website page on a particular subject than hope a first-edition book is popular enough to support a second.

-The medical community is decades behind those of us who experimented with exercise, diet, and supplements over the years.
+The medical community was decades behind those of us who experimented with exercise, diet, and supplements over the years.
 We may not have understood how something worked, but we knew that it did because our bodies were, and still are, evidence that certain things produce greater degrees of health and fitness.
-We knew these things anecdotally; but, now the science has emerged that explains and validates the cause and effect we were and are experiencing.
+We knew these things anecdotally; but, now the science has emerged that explains and validates the cause and effect we were and are now experiencing.

 Unfortunately, there is evidence around us that demonstrates how some things don't work – bodies dying or suffering from chronic and debilitating diseases when 70% of those conditions are preventable.
 And, no, they are not a "normal" part of aging.